hanijeel/resources/indi_internship_summary.md

 ## Industry/Company Culture Learned

 - `1 on 1`
-: Weekly or biweekly meeting with the supervisor/manager to discuss work-related stuffs (direction, blockers, or solutions), check in on performancee, chat about life and etc.
+: Weekly or biweekly meeting with the supervisor/manager to discuss work-related stuffs (direction, blockers, or solutions), check in on performancee, chat about life and ask questions.

 - `Agile Kanban Method`
-: Visually pleasing method
+: An agile framework that visualizes projects' workflow on a board and shows what stage of the process (To do, In progress, Code Review, QA, Done) each task is at.

-- All-hands
+- `All-hands`
-: Getting to know company wide goals and achievements
-    Sharing interesting, intellectual and frugal knowlege (i.e. couponing)
+: A company-wide meeting where all employees meet and share business updates. indi-all-hands meeting were more intimate than numo-all-hands, with different formats and interesting knowledge sharing (book reviews and couponing tips).

-- Daily Standup
+- `Daily Standup`
-:    Share daily progress and goals for the day
-    Parking-lots(sidebar) to discuss blockers and etc
-    The only regularly scheduled meetup with real humans (covid special) The Goodman sticky note method implemented in consumer team standup
+: Daily meetings where team members share progress from the day before and set goals for the day.
+Issues that need more discussion can be set aside for a 'parkinglot', which is equivalent to a sidebar meeting right after.
+The consumer team implemented the Goodman sticky note method, which helped visualizing and prioritizing each task.

-- Demo
+- `Demo`
 :    Present what people have been working on
     Best way to learn about other teammates' accumulated knowledge